GitHubDragonFly/Android_Phone_Test/README.md

 The AAR folder was added and has a couple of library versions just for the convenience.

 This is the procedure for changing the library (upgrade or downgrade):
-- Right-click the "libplctag" folder and select "Load/Unload Modules", with libplctag highlighted click "Unload" and "OK".
+- Right-click the `libplctag` folder and select `Load/Unload Modules`, with libplctag highlighted click `Unload` and `OK`.
 - Right-click the "libplctag" folder again and select "Remove Module", confirm removal.
-- Right-click the "libplctag" folder again and select "Delete", confirm deletion.
+- Right-click the `libplctag` folder again and select `Delete`, confirm deletion.
-- On the menu select "File/Project Structure", in the "Modules" window click "+" and select "Import .JAR/.AAR Package", browse to the folder where the new library is, select it and click "Finish".
+- On the menu select `File/Project Structure`, in the `Modules` window click `+` and select `Import .JAR/.AAR Package`, browse to the folder where the new library is, select it and click `Finish`.
-- On the menu select "File/Save All" and then do "File/Sync Project with Gradle Files" (this will make the newly created "libplctag" folder name go bold)
+- On the menu select `File/Save All` and then do `File/Sync Project with Gradle Files` (this will make the newly created `libplctag` folder name go bold)
-- In the project tree, open "settings.gradle" file and delete the duplicate line that says "include ':libplctag'".
+- In the project tree, open `settings.gradle` file and delete the duplicate line that says `include ':libplctag'`.

 The app is also using a modified version of the Tag.java wrapper, part of the libplctag project, so a tag_id for every tag created could be mapped and used in the software.
 Other modifications would be related to added methods for unsigned integers, previously mentioned in the related libplctag4android project (see below) as well as an additional experimental 128-bit support.
 All the modifications can be seen just by openning this project, navigating to the "libplctag" project, openning the AAR file and navigating through classes.jar.